lambo4jos/advancedAndroid4e/README.md

 ATTENTION:
 ========

-At the time of writing, these code samples were written for the Eclipse ADT Bundle (Android IDE) because Android Studio was not the official IDE yet.
+At the time of writing, the book and these code samples were written for the Eclipse ADT Bundle (Android IDE) because Android Studio was just released as a preview software.
 I have included additional code samples to work with Android Studio, so you will find both Eclipse code samples and Android Studio code samples.
-Support for the Android Studio code samples will be extremely limited due to these code samples not being covered in the content of Fourth Edition book.
-However, I wanted to provide these as a reference so that readers would be able to see how these same exact code samples work in Android Studio.
+To get up and running with these code samples with Android Studio, see the books blog found here, with a detailed blog post describing where to learn how to get setup with Android Studio, Java, AVDs, and how to run the samples here: http://advancedandroidbook.blogspot.com/2015/08/4th-edition-code-samples-upgraded-for.html

 Welcome
 ========